Tagged: Smoking Jacket

 Background

 When we do see him, the attire is all pretty standard.
-We do get a better look at the green button-down he wore earlier in the season and finally find out about Hank’s signature dish, an infamous conglomeration of cheese for the whole family!
+We do get a better look at the green button-up he wore earlier in the season and finally find out about Hank’s signature dish, an infamous conglomeration of cheese for the whole family!
 Continue reading

 Californication – “Absinthe Makes the Heart Grow Fonder” (1.06)